driusan/gosh/BackgroundProcessesRevisited.md

 Since we're importing `os/signal`, it may be a good idea to ignore some signals, like the SIGTTOU we get if we try and print something while not the foreground process.
+We probably want to ignore SIGINT (the user pressed ctrl-C) while we're at it.

 ## "Initialize Terminal" +=
 ```go